-Council is recommended to:
+Cabinet is recommended to:

 - Note that the income target of £536,000 for LLE is projected to be unachievable in 16/17 due to the combination of the historic income targets and the reduction in employability fund contracts.
 LLE have a predicted overspend of £162,000 for 16/17.
-An income target review will take place as part of the development 17/18 budget; including the resolution of the predicted overspend in 16/17. - Recognise the continued negative impact of funding and service reductions for those in equality groups.

-- Agree to the funding and delivery of a paid trainee programme for 25 young people by realigning the DYW funding from the Further Education widening access programme to direct delivery of the trainee programme. - Support the LLE service to undertake the mitigating actions to support those at risk of a negative destination and reduce the funding gap. - Forward the report to Council and raise awareness of the associated issues through COSLA and other mechanisms.
+An income target review will take place as part of the development of the 17/18 budget; including the resolution of the predicted overspend in 16/17. - Recognise the continued negative impact of funding and service reductions for those in equality groups. - Note the funding and delivery of a paid trainee programme for 25 young people by realigning the DYW funding from the Further Education widening access programme to direct delivery of the trainee programme. - Support the LLE service to undertake the mitigating actions to support those at risk of a negative destination and reduce the funding gap. - Raise awareness of the associated issues through COSLA and other mechanisms.